myselfswastikmishra/TechTribe-final/README.md

 ### 1. Environment Variables

-This project uses Genkit to interact with the Google Gemini AI for some backend processing and Discord for contact form notifications.
-You'll need API keys for these services to be enabled.
+This project uses Genkit to interact with the Google Gemini AI and Discord for contact form notifications.
+You'll need API keys for these services.

-**Crucially, you must create a file named `.env` in the root of the project.** This file is for your secret keys and is not checked into version control.
+**You must create a file named `.env` in the root of the project for local development.** This file is for your secret keys and is not checked into version control.

 1. Create a file named `.env` in the root of the project.
 2. Add your Google AI API key and your Discord Webhook URL to this new `.env` file.
 It should look like this: